How to build your Advance Assurance application with SeedLegals

 Once everything is completed and uploaded, you will notice that you can use our AI Health Check tool for a quick check of your application.
 We encourage you to do run this as it will flag any items that are missing or need amendments still which in turn will help speed up the application process.
 You can rerun the check as many times as you wish.

 Once you've made the recommended amendments please click the 'submit for review' button to send the application to our team for a final review.
 We typically take 3-5 business days to review everything.
-After this, your dedicated S-EIS associate will send you an email regarding any changes that need to be made.
-Once finalised, we'll then submit this to HMRC on your behalf.
+After this, your dedicated S/EIS associate will send you an email with a review including changes that need to be made.
+After you have actioned these points, once finalised, we'll then submit the application to HMRC on your behalf.